 prime property purchases and business funding to personal investment opportunities.

 The facility is structured to preserve the portfolio.
 The borrower continues to benefit from capital growth and income while accessing liquidity.
-Loan-to-value ratios in 2025 typically sit between 50 and 70 percent of the eligible portfolio value, depending on the stability and quality of the assets.
+Loan-to-value ratios typically sit between 50 and 70 percent of the eligible portfolio value, depending on the stability and quality of the assets.

 Repayments are usually structured as interest-only or bullet facilities, often lasting one to three years.
 SBL is therefore ideal where liquidity is needed quickly and where the borrower has a clear plan for refinancing or repayment.